 2 In the Description of the Survey Process Pursuant to GG 19827 document, the surveyed classification is Police Officer III Q4.
 This is the Police Officer having a POST Advanced Certificate.
-However, per past agreement between CAHP and DPA, the surveyed class was changed to Police Officer Q2, which is the officer having the POST Basic Certificate.
-To meet the intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A.
+However, per past agreement between CAHP and DPA, the surveyed class was intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A.